nuel-ikwuoma/Diamond-With-Rollback/README.md

 [![Mentioned in Awesome Foundry](https://awesome.re/mentioned-badge-flat.svg)](https://github.com/crisgarner/awesome-foundry)
 # Foundry + Hardhat Diamonds

-This is a mimimal template for [Diamonds](https://github.com/ethereum/EIPs/issues/2535) which allows facet selectors to be generated on the go in solidity tests!
+This codebase contains a minimal extension to the [Diamonds](https://github.com/ethereum/EIPs/issues/2535) standard, to allow for an upgrade to be rolled-backed.
+The repository was genarated from this [template](https://github.com/Timidan/Foundry-Hardhat-Diamonds).

 ## Installation